sergenux/nuxt-breadcrumbs/README.md

 -| index.vue
 ```

-The chain starts with the `rootLabel`(default: 🏠) defined in the module settings so we don't need an additional item for the home page
+The chain starts with the `rootLabel`(default: 🏠) defined in the module settings so we don't need to do anything:

 `/index.vue`